estan/minimal-icu/README.md

 the `icudtXX.dll`, `icuinXX.dll`, `icuucXX.dll` are included.
 These are the
 ones required when deploying Qt applications.

+The ICU versions were picked to match those used by official Qt builds.

 [appveyor-ci]:
     https://ci.appveyor.com/project/estan/minimal-icu
     "minimal-icu at Appveyor CI"